doselect/boto3/docs/source/guide/s3-example-configuring-buckets.rst

         return response['CORSRules']

-Set a bucket CORS configuration
+Set a Bucket CORS Configuration
 ===============================

 A bucket's CORS configuration can be set by calling the ``put_bucket_cors``